ifeanyiih/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - **3-puts.c**: A function that prints a string followed by a new line to stdout
 - **4-print_rev.c**: A function that prints a string in reverse
 - **5-rev_string.c**: A function that reverses a string
+- **6-puts2.c**: A function that prints every other character of a string, starting with the first